dirigeants/klasa/guides/Included Pieces/IncludedCommands.md

 ## System / info

 Standard info about klasa.
-Feel free to personalize, or privide bot statistics.
+Feel free to personalize, or provide bot statistics.

 **Source:**